j3soon/arxiv-utils/README.md

   This claims to add a back button, but I can't get it working.
 - [imurray/redirectify](https://github.com/imurray/redirectify)
   Automatically redirect PDF links to HTML index page for many academic paper sites.

-## Privacy Policy

-We do not gather your personal data.
-If in doubt, please refer to the source code.